Peter Joseph Hurth: Early years

 Peter Joseph Hurth was born on 30 March 1857 in Nittel, Prussia (now Germany), across the Moselle River from Luxembourg.
 At that time, Nittel was in the Rheinprovinz, but today it belongs to the state of Rhineland-Palatinate.
 Peter was the youngest of three children of Peter Hurth (1822–1873) and his wife, Susanna Wolf (1816–1894).

+Peter Joseph Hurth distinguished himself very early by his intellectual gifts.
+At the age of twelve, the priest of his parish had already recruited him as a catechism tutor.
+Showing at an early age his desire to become a priest, he was prevented from doing so by Bismarck’s anti-religious policy, better known as the Kulturkampf.
+Thus, at the age of seventeen, in order to follow his vocation, he decided to leave for the United States and join a French missionary congregation — the Congregation of Holy Cross.
+This congregation, founded a few years earlier by Blessed Basil Moreau, had already established missions across the Atlantic.

 In the spring of 1874, three days before his 17th birthday, he left for America.
 In Antwerp, he boarded the Red Star Line steamer, the "Switzerland".
 When he arrived in New York City in the morning of 8 May, so many of his companions at Castle Garden were Luxembourgers that he was mistaken for one of them.
 The mistake did not bother Hurth.
-Neither did the misspelling of his name - "Pierre Hurt".
+Neither did the misspelling of his name – "Pierre Hurt".

 Hurth had come to continue his studies so he went to his destination, the University of Notre Dame in Indiana.
-There he also joined the Congregation of the Holy Cross (C.S.C.).
-As a Brother, he worked as an assistant instructor of the Latin and Greek languages at the University.
+There he also joined the Congregation of Holy Cross (C.S.C.).
+As a Brother, he worked as an assistant instructor of the Latin and Greek languages at the university.

+During his novitiate at Notre Dame University, he was quickly noticed for his outstanding qualities and was appointed assistant to the master of novices.
+Gradually, he was entrusted with more and more responsibilities.
+In 1878, he became head of the Labor Manual School of the University of Notre Dame.

 On 30 March 1880 he was ordained to the priesthood.
-He also graduated from the University.
+He also graduated from the university.
 Only one of his degrees was known to be a S.T.D.
 He had it by 1908, when he wrote an article for an American encyclopedia.